In the crowded space of digital signage solutions, picking one is becoming increasingly difficult.

 Targeted questions IT directors can ask about applications and platforms:

 - Language?
 Methodology used?

 - How frequent are new releases?
 What is your process for rolling these out?
 Are there fees for upgrades to new versions?
 Can you give some examples of new features released in the last upgrade?

-- Has the product offering expanded by acquiring other companies and connecting different solutions, or has the whole codebase been developed as one platform?
+- Has the product offering expanded by acquiring other companies and connecting different solutions?

 - What percentage of time does the development team spend on support vs R&D?

 The goal of these questions is to understand if the product has a ton of legacy code.